 In addition to threats of aggression and resistance the expropriation negotiations often also involve additional offers.
-For example, the aggressor might be willing to offer something to make the victim accept the extortion more easily.
+For example, the aggressor might be willing to offer something to make the victim accept the expropriation more easily.
 For example, instead of demanding 10 oranges for nothing he might offer to extort only 9 oranges for one banana.

 Even if the demander-aggressor is not offering anything in return he still does incur costs when he forces the victim to supply.
-Robinson used to trade one banana for one orange but now his cost is two bananas plus one banana to expropriate Friday’s 9 oranges.
-Despite these costs the exploitation ratio for Robinson is clearly higher than the exchange ratio while for Friday it has not only radically decreased but he has been beaten and lives in terror of the next attack and expropriation.
+Robinson used to trade one banana for one orange but now his cost could be two bananas plus one banana to expropriate Friday’s 9 oranges.
+Despite these costs the expropriation ratio for Robinson is clearly higher than the exchange ratio while for Friday it has not only radically decreased but he has been beaten and lives in terror of the next attack and expropriation.

 Negative invisible hand

-In political interaction invisible hand still works but in a negative way by decreasing investments and production all around.
+In political interaction invisible hand still works but in a negative way by decreasing trade, investments and production all around.
 Furthermore, exploitative regulations often turn the negative hand to cause unseen consequences which then tend to further increase regulation.
 Thus exploitation tends to increase not only because of the unlimited nature of aggressive demand but also because of coordination problems.
 It is very difficult for Robinson to regulate Friday’s life and work since he can always try to skirt the regulations and prepare for a rebellion or escape from the island.
 If Friday is rebellious then Robinson must continually increase regulations until Friday literally lives and works in shackles like a mindless animal.